SUSE/scf-minibroker/README.md

   - A working `patch` command in the `PATH`.
 For a vagrant box this means that is is necessary to run `sudo zypper install patch` before attempting an assessment.
+  - A working `ruby`, of course, and the gems
+      - fileutils
+      - net/http
+      - open3
+      - optparse
+      - uri
+      - yaml
+  - Furthermore `tar`, and `gzip`.

 Run the the script using